 One example is removing the impact of foreign currency fluctuations from an analytical perspective.
-Whether you’ve got one foreign entity or over a thousand, finance and accounting departments want the ability to measure their financial results, without impacts caused by changing FX rates muddying the water.
+Whether you’ve got one foreign entity or over a thousand, finance and accounting departments want the ability to measure financial results without having impacts caused by changing FX rates muddying the water.
 Are the results of an over-performing entity being hindered by a weak U.S. Dollar*?
-Is an underperforming company looking better than they actually are because of a strong U.S. Dollar?
-To answer these types of questions and measure a company’s true operational performance, you need to be able to split out FX driven variances in reporting.
+Is an under-performing company looking better than they actually are because of a strong U.S. Dollar?
+To answer these types of questions and measure a company’s true operational performance, you need to be able to split out FX-driven variances in reporting.

 - a very simple Excel file that only approximates the currency impact, at best.

-SAP Business Planning and Consolidation (BPC) helps address the generation of data to meet these reporting requirements out-of-the-box using Foreign Currency Translation business rules that can be used to create as many categories (versions) of data that are required.
+SAP Business Planning and Consolidation (BPC) helps address the generation of data to meet these reporting requirements out of the box using Foreign Currency Translation business rules that can be used to create as many categories (versions) of data that are required.
 Business users who own and maintain the system have the ability to update system parameters that will drive the rate at which the data is translated and then generate the results in a matter of minutes by executing jobs called Data Manager Packages.

 Need to see Actual results at Budget rates?
 How about Forecast at Budget rates?
 Or Actual current period at prior year same period rates?
-Yes, BPC can handle those and more.
+Yes, SAP BPC can handle those and more.

 - Do you need to see a full balance sheet or will an income statement be sufficient?
 Many times Balance Sheets have accounts that are set to translate at historical rates and/or are eliminated.
 In addition, does Retained Earnings need to roll from one period to the next?
-The system may need to be set up to copy data for these accounts to the FX Categories or certain other jobs may need to be executed within those FX Categories to carry forward retained earnings or post current year net income to current year retained earnings, in addition to executing the Foreign Currency Translation rules.
+The system may need to be set up to copy data for these accounts to the FX Categories, or certain other jobs may need to be executed within those FX Categories to carry forward retained earnings or post current year net income to current year retained earnings in addition to executing the Foreign Currency Translation rules.

 - Do you want to see the full translated balance or do you want to only see the difference?
 For example, do you want to see the full Actual USD balance calculated at the Budget rate, or do you only want to see the USD difference between the Actual and Budget rates?
-The system can be set up to handle either or, but a decision needs to be made consistently across FX categories or you risk confusing reporting users.
+The system can be set up to handle either/or, but a decision needs to be made consistently across FX categories or you risk confusing reporting users.

-There are many benefits from using BPC to handle the creation of the data to be used for FX impact reporting, including:
+There are many benefits from using SAP BPC to handle the creation of the data to be used for FX impact reporting, including:

-- Updates to rates are reflected in reporting at the push of a button, not going back through mountains of spreadsheets, saving your users valuable time.
+- Updates to rates are reflected in reporting at the push of a button, not going back through mountains of spreadsheets; saving your users valuable time.

-- Increased insight into entity level performance, especially for corporations only looking at FX impacts at higher levels of their reporting structures
+- Increased insight into entity-level performance, especially for corporations only looking at FX impacts at higher levels of their reporting structures.

 *Could be any reporting currency, US Dollar was used as an example for a US-based company.